16 Best Investing Books of All Time: Your Comprehensive Guide

-This book was originally published in 1949 and has been praised by Warren Buffett as “By far the best book on investing ever written.”
+This book was originally published in 1949 and is praised by Warren Buffett as “By far the best book on investing ever written.”

 Before his death, Ben Graham, author of The Intelligent Investor was an acclaimed professor and was considered “the father of value investing”.